Scalable multiphoton generation from cavity-synchronized single-photon sources: Performance of a circuit-QED implementation

-Fig.~\ref{fig:conditions}(d) \jj{clearly shows an optimal operation of the emitters when they are on resonance with the drive $\delta=\delta_{\rm cm}$.
-At this point, a $\pi$ pulse excites the qubits with high fidelity, and the Lamb-shift is compensated.}
+Fig.~\ref{fig:conditions}(d) \jj{shows an optimal operation of the emitters when they are on resonance with the drive $\delta\sim\delta_{\rm cm}$.
+At this point, a $\pi$ pulse excites the qubits with high fidelity, and the Lamb shift is compensated, \changeByMing{which is the main qubit's frequency shift in our setup.}}